About Medical Simulation – Resources, Jobs, Vendors & More…

 Vendors Provide the Latest Clinical Simulation Technologies

 Several companies have developed manikins for various patient presentations, including Laerdal, CAE Healthcare, and Gaumard.
 Students and healthcare professionals can use these manikins to practice CPR, IV and other line starts, lab draws, wound care, or other patient care techniques.
-In addition, High Fidelity Patient Simulators recreate realistic environments that healthcare workers may encounter in a healthcare setting or the field.
+In addition, High-Fidelity Patient Simulators recreate realistic environments that healthcare workers may encounter in a healthcare setting or the field.

 Educators may use Task Trainers to simulate a specific task that learners need to learn and master.
 For example, task Trainers can teach such things as CPR, central line insertions, Foley catheter insertions, or endotracheal intubation.
 The Task Trainers present learners with an anatomically accurate and detailed representation of the needed body part to learn the necessary skill.